GTA Workshop frequently asked questions

 Q: What do I have to do to pass this course?

 A: This is a pass/fail class.
-In order to pass, a student must attend Phase I, sign up for and attend three Phase II sessions (one ethics and three TTS sessions), and complete the writing assignment.
+In order to pass, a student must complete the elements listed above.

 Q: Who is the instructor and how do I contact them?

 A: Dr. Kevin Edgar is the instructor of record for the course.
-He organizes the sessions with the help of the Graduate Teaching Assistant.
+He organizes the sessions with the help of a Graduate Teaching Assistant.
 Both Dr. Edgar and the GTA coordinate the class and communicate with the students throughout the semester.
-Dr. Edgar is an Associate Dean in the Graduate School and also a professor in the Department of Sustainable Biomaterials at Virginia Tech
+Dr. Edgar is an Associate Dean in the Graduate School and also a professor in the Department of Sustainable Biomaterials at Virginia Tech.
+Contact: GRAD5004@gs.vt.edu; 231-5645.

 Questions about GRAD 5004 Phase I